-SourceType - source of the application that you want to import.
-The list of available source types can be seen if you hover over the SourceType header of the CSV template
+SourceType - a source of the application that you want to import.
+The list of available source types can be seen if you hover over the SourceType header of the CSV template.

-SourceSubType - depending on the SourceType, here you will need to enter additional information, regarding the source of the application.
+SourceSubType - depending on the SourceType, you will need to enter additional information regarding the source of the application.
 If you hover your mouse cursor over the SourceSubType header of the CSV template, you will see what you need to enter, depending on different SourceTypes.

 Creating a ZIP archive with candidates’ CVs

-Put together all the CVs that you want to match with the candidates added to the CSV file, put them in the same folder and archive it into a ZIP file.
+Put together all the CVs that you want to match with the candidates added to the CSV file, put them in the same folder, and archive them into a ZIP file.

 The supported resume file types are: .pdf, .doc, .docx and .txt.

-NOTE: Name of the CVs have to match the name of the candidate's Resume field in CSV file.
+NOTE: The name of the CVs has to match the name of the candidate's Resume field in the CSV file.

 Sending us the data

-Once you have compiled all the data, created a CSV file and a ZIP file for your candidates’ CVs, send it to us so we could import the data to TalentLyft.
+Once you have compiled all the data, created a CSV file and a ZIP file for your candidates’ CVs, send it to us to import the data to TalentLyft.
 You can contact us via email, or if it is a larger file, upload it somewhere and send us the link.